Check this guide to the best summer wetsuits for 2022. We’ve got the shorties, steamers and eco suits that we think are the bee’s knees this season.

 - Chest entry and good body contours

 There’s a constant debate going on at The Surf Atlas as to who wins out when it comes to the top overall wetsuit brand.
-Two big names are always up there – Xcel (more on them later!) and Vissla.
-Let’s put it this way: This OC-based outfitter out of Aliso Viejo has a very loyal following and we can see why.
+Two big names are always up there – Xcel and Vissla.
+Let’s put it this way: This OC-based outfitter out of Aliso Viejo, CA, has a very loyal following and we can see why.
 They basically make fantastic suits, all of the time.

-That might be down to the manufacturing principle – Vissla try to offer “everything you need in a wetsuit and nothing you don’t”.
-Or, it could be the Super Stretch infusion in the outers and the Brain Fuzz thermal lining, which is thinner but just as toasty as most of its competitors.
+The quality here can probably be put down to the manufacturing principle – Vissla try to offer “everything you need in a wetsuit and nothing you don’t”.
+They don’t faff about with gizmo marketing tech.
+They stick to their tried-and-tested Super Stretch outers and that Brain Fuzz thermal lining, which is thinner but just as toasty as most of its competitors.

-More generally speaking, the 7 Seas has established itself as one of the go-to midrange options on the market today.
+More generally speaking, the 7 Seas has established itself as one of the go-to midrange and flagship options on the market today.
 At just a touch over $200 apiece, you can spend a whole load more on gear if you’d like.
 But we’d ask why bother?
 You’re getting all the bells and whistles in a steamer that looks pretty slick and fantastic here.
 Oh, and did we mention that it takes like 20-30 minutes to dry in warm weather.
+Just hang it off the back of the van.

 XCEL Comp X Short Sleeve 2mm Fullsuit